NESCent/feedingdb/data/README.md

 ./manage.py loadowl b ../data/behavior.closure.owl
 ```

+As with all management comments, ensure you are in the appropriate python environment for your site.
+If you installed Django globally, you should be set.
+Otherwise, you need to activate the right virtualenv before `./manage.py` will work.

 Updates to the "correspondence" spreadsheets
 ----

-Currently only updates to the Muscle ontology are supported.

 Download a CSV from Google Docs or export from Excel; the file must have columns titled `pk` (the primary key of the FEED1 term) and `uri` (the URI/IRI of the FEED2 ontology term).
-Save this in `al_muscles_correspondence.csv`.
+Save this in `al_muscles_correspondence.csv` for muscles or `behavior_correspondence.csv` for behaviors.
 For example:

 ```
 pk,uri